timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Example ClusterRing resource with status {#lst:clusterring-status}

 As the resource name suggests, the `ClusterRing` resource is cluster-scoped.
-I.e., the object itself doesn't reside in a namespace and configures behavior on a cluster-global level.
+I.e., the object itself does not reside in a namespace and configures behavior on a cluster-global level.
-This means, that the controller's resources are sharded in multiple namespaces.
+This means that the controller's resources are sharded in multiple namespaces.
-However, in addition to listing the sharded API resources, the `ClusterRing` specification also allows configuring a `namespaceSelector` to select namespaces in which the configured API resources should be sharded.
+However, besides listing the sharded API resources, the `ClusterRing` specification also allows configuring a `namespaceSelector` to select namespaces in which the configured API resources should be sharded.
-Only if the labels of the object's namespace match the configured `namespaceSelector`, the object is considered for assignments by the sharder.
+Only if the labels of the object's namespace match the configured `namespaceSelector` is the object considered for assignments by the sharder.

-The ring configuration could also be implemented as a namespace-scoped `Ring` resource that acts only on the namespace that it resides in.
+The ring configuration could also be implemented as a namespace-scoped `Ring` resource that acts only on objects in the same namespace.
 However, by using the `namespaceSelector` feature, a `ClusterRing` can be restricted to a single namespace, effectively implementing namespace-scoped sharding.

 Finally, the sharder populates the `ClusterRing` status with information about the number of discovered ring members.